mascaldotfr/qig/README.md

 - Uses multi processing for even faster image generation
 - Images and their filenames are unique
-- Support for many format : "jpeg", "jpg", "png", "gif", "webp", "heic", "heif", "avif", "bmp", "pdf", "tiff"
+- Support for many formats : "jpeg", "jpg", "png", "gif", "webp", "heic", "heif", "avif", "bmp", "pdf", "tiff"
-- Random formats and resolution are available, the top left rectangle will be transparent if the format support transparence.
+- Random formats and resolutions are available, the top left rectangle will be transparent if the format support transparence.

 ## Usage